 I hope you will be encouraged by what you read and hear about the College, and if we are your employer of choice we would be delighted to hear from you.

-All staff start with 27 days leave per annum (per full time equivalent).
-For each two years of service completed a further day is awarded up to a maximum of 29 days per annum.
+All staff start with 25 days leave per annum (per full time equivalent).

 In addition, staff are entitled to three extra days during the College’s Christmas closure, along with the normal bank holidays.